GenoML/old_genoml_site/docs/quick-start.md

 - The `--vif` flag specifies the VIF threshold you would like to use (5 is recommended)
 - The number of iterations you'd like to run can be modified with the `--iter` flag (if you have or anticipate many collinear variables, it's a good idea to increase the iterations)
-- The VIF calcs themselves can be resource intensive, just a warning.
-Feature selection via extraTrees might be a better option and is discussed later on

 Well, what if you had GWAS summary statistics handy, and would like to just use the same SNPs outlined in that file?
 You can do so by running the following:
 ```shell